kgiszewski/LearnUmbraco7/Chapter 17 - Troubleshooting/README.md

 ##Touch the web.config##
 Most of you know, but just in case you don't; any modification to the web.config will cause the site to restart.
 This is a great way to clean out cached items and get going again.
 Simply add and remove a space and save the file.

+##Rebuild Your Site##
+Often times after a NuGet install or simple `.cs` file update, a developer will forget to build his/her solution.
+Rebuilding sometimes fixes missing updates.

 ##Recovering a Lost Admin Password##
 Your password for your backoffice account is stored in the database inside the `umbracoUserLogins` table.
 The password is hashed and you will need to replace your users' hash with a known hashed value.